1ssb/mangroves/README.md

 - `levels`: An internal dictionary that associates variable names with their depths.
 - `index`: A dictionary which stores all the variables stored in a certain depth for a particular data type.

-### Constructor

-The constructor `__init__` initializes the Mangrove object by creating empty dictionaries for depths, data, types, levels, and bindings.

 ### Configuring Depths and Types

 The `config` method allows the configuration of depths and associated types.
 It takes depth and a list of types as arguments.
 If the given depth requires a preceding depth to be configured, it checks for its presence in the depths dictionary.
 If not, it raises a ValueError.